 In the coming years, hopefully we will ride the various rail systems in Little Rock, Oklahoma City, El Paso, Cincinnati, Detroit, Phoenix, Tucson, Milwaukee, Orlando, and the Waterloo Region in Canada.
-We also will eventually return to places such as Montreal, Toronto, Miami, St. Louis, San Francisco/Oakland, Atlanta, Washington, Boston, and Denver to ride lines or segments that did not yet exist on our previous visits.
+We also will eventually return to places such as Montreal, Ottawa, Miami, Fort Worth, St. Louis, Charlotte, San Francisco/Oakland, Atlanta, Washington, and Boston to ride lines or segments that did not yet exist on our previous visits.